hackforla/peopledepot/.github/ISSUE_TEMPLATE/create-table-issue-template.md

 ### Overview

-We need to create the [name of table] table so that we can update a shared data store across hackforla.org, vrms, civictechjobs, and tables (onboarding) project.
+We need to create the [ENTER NAME OF TABLE] table so that we can update a shared data store across hackforla.org, vrms, civictechjobs, and tables (onboarding) project.

 #### Details